nasa/cape/doc/install.rst

 Requirements and Installation
 =============================

-CAPE does not have strict system requirements.
-The idea is that any hardware that can run Cart3D can also run this software.
+pyCart does not have strict system requirements.
+The idea is that any hardware that can run Cart3D (or FUN3D or OVERFLOW) can also run this software.
 It is only officially supported on Linux, but this may change in response to demand.

 Software Dependencies
 ---------------------